What is a central heating inhibitor and do you need it?

 We also mentioned that your boiler warranty could be voided if you do not use the inhibitor.
 It is an integral part of a central heating system that works properly, so let’s now see how to add it into your new boiler system.

-Check out our new boiler cost guide that includes full installation and adding of central heating inhibitor to maintain efficiency all in the price given
+Check out our new boiler cost guide that includes full installation and adding a central heating inhibitor to maintain efficiency all at the price given.

 What is the right amount of Central Heating Inhibitor to use?